There are more and more termite barrier types coming onto the market. So which one is the right fit for your home?

 While the manufactures might be different, these are the fundamental designs they all come from.

-A reticulation system is similar to the above barrier type except a pipe is laid at the bottom of the trench.
-Like an irrigation pipe it has been design to take high pressure termicide and disperse it evenly through tiny holes.
-The trench is back filled and drench as per the above barrier.
-This is a great termite barrier as it can be recharged when needed.
-There are taps every 10 to 12 metres where the Pest Controller and plug in his pump.
+Secondly A reticulation system is similar to the above barrier type.
+Except you lay a pipe in the bottom of the trench.
+Like an irrigation pipe it has been design to take high pressure termiticide and disperse it evenly through tiny holes.
+The trench is back filled and drenched as per the above barrier.
+This system a great termite barrier.
+So when you need your system renewed the cost is dramatically reduced.
+As all your labour content is not needed.
+There are refill points every 10 to 12 metres where the Pest Controller just plugs in his pump and refills the system.
 The cost to recharge the barrier is a fraction of the installation price.

 Thirdly A Termite Baiting System is the less invasive of all three termite barrier types.
 The termite baiting station is usually a round plastic cylinder.
 The station is approximately 30cm long and 15cm wide and you dig it into the ground.
 So You install the stations every 3 metres.
 At the top is an inspection cap.
 The stations have timber sleeves inside and in some systems you put an attractant in them.
 The attractant acts like decayed timber which in turn attracts the termites.
 Once you have installed the baiting system you then monitor them at 4 to 6 week intervals depending on activity and time of year.
 When you find termites in the station You add a termite bait for the termites to eat.
 The bait is pure cellulose with the active in it which destroys termite colonies.